yanyiyang2000/stm32-gcc-baremetal/README.md

 | `startup_stm32l4xx.c` | MCU series & Toolchain | ST     |
 | `system_stm32l4xx.c`  | MCU series             | ST     |
 | `STM32L476.svd`       | MCU                    | ST     |

 > [!NOTE]
+> You need to modify the compile definitions, compile options and link options in each `CMakeLists.txt` based on the properties of the target device.

+> [!NOTE]
 > You may need to modify the linker script `xxx.ld` using correct FLASH and RAM size.